 Being "The One"

-Umtata, South Africa
+Mthatha (Umtata), South Africa

 Picture it, 1999 ...

 "Two Rand for Chips Boss," Andile repeated as he staggered around the living room of the boarding.
 I ignored him.
 I figured he was a member.
 I already knew about the "greenie" jokes.
 Greenie jokes were what the old fashion missionaries played on new missionaries to welcome them into the mission field or proselyting area.
 I am told they don't do that anymore.
 I doubt it since there are mostly 18 to 21-year-olds on mission.

 Andile was quite believable in his portrayal of an inebriated Xhosa man.
-Insomuch that when he went to "take" Elder Streadbeck's personal items Elder Danisa became charged!
+Insomuch that when he went to "take" Elder Streadbeck's personal items Elder Danisa became charged.

 "No, no no!
 You cannot take that," shouted Elder Danisa.
 "Put it back.
 You don't want fish and chips."

 I wanted to proclaim to Elder Danisa that the person was just a member, and it was probably a joke, but I honestly was not sure.
 I suppose when I did not react to the performance Andile kept it up for Elder Danisa's benefit.